igrishaev/pg2/docs/geometry.md

 ## Polygon

-A polygon is a collection of points surrounded by with parentheses:
+A polygon is a collection of points surrounded with parentheses:
-`((1.1,-2.2),(3.3,4.4),(-5.5,6.006))`.
+`((1.1,-2.2),(3.3,4.4),(-5.5,6.6))`.
 A table:

 ~~~clojure
 (pg/query conn "create temp table test5 (id int, poly polygon)")
 ~~~

-Insertion.
+Let's insert polygons.
 Pay attention that points may follow in various forms: a map, a vector, then a map again:

 ~~~clojure
 (pg/execute conn